 Total Body Water Calculator

 This total body water calculator uses your age, height, weight, and sex to estimate the volume of water in your body.
 It is based on a formula developed by dr. P.E.
-Watson and his team and described in 1980 in the article Total body water volumes for adult males and females estimated from simple anthropometric measurements.
+Watson and his team and described in 1980 in the article.
 If you read on, you can understand the formula and see why calculating body water by weight wouldn't be accurate.

 How does total body water calculator work?